|

 time to that charge cycle, ensuring all of the cells reach 100% charge.
 Equalizing too

-often or too little will ·
+often or too little will shorten battery life. ·

-protector (visible at the bottom of the vent well). ·
+element protector (visible at the bottom of the vent well). ·

 ·

-WHAT KIND OF
+WHAT

-you have any doubts about purity of the local water supply, A) contact the GB
+suffice, but if you have any doubts about purity of the local water supply,

-battery supplier in your area B) get a chemical analysis of the water C) use
+A) contact the GB battery supplier in your area B) get a chemical analysis of

-distilled water. ·
+the water C) use distilled water. ·

 ·